ArpitaChaudhary111/agentic-ai-health-symptom-checker/README.md

 ## 🙏 Acknowledgements

-Built as part of an IBM SkillsBuild X Edunet Foundation X AICTE AI and Cloud Internship Project using IBM Cloud Lite.
+Built as part of an IBM SkillsBuild X Edunet Foundation X AICTE AI and Cloud Internship Program using IBM Cloud Lite.
 Special thanks to the IBM SkillsBuild and Edunet Foundation team.

 ---